yoannisj/sass-aleksi/README.md

 Aleksi is a collection of Sass helper functions and mixins.
 It bundles other libraries and provides its own functions and mixins on top.

-The russian firstname *Aleksi* means *helper of man*.
+The russian firstname *Aleksi* carries the meaning *helper of man*.

+**CAUTION**: this library is still in beta, and the API may change before it reaches its first stable release.
+Use with caution, and make sure you check the documentation when updating.

 ## Installation

-### RubyGem & Compass
+### NPM

-Open the Terminal and install the ruby gem:
+Open the Terminal and install the node package:

-    gem install sass-aleksi
+    npm install sass-aleksi --save-dev

-Require gem in your compass project configuration file

-    require sass-aleksi;

-Import files in your project's stylesheets

-    @import "aleksi";

 ### Bower